ngarciaiii/archived_blog/_posts/2022-05-12-Linux Syntax.markdown

 - **Arch** - harder level linux, own package management Pacman, total control of your system
 - **openSUSE** - 2nd oldest linux distro, RPM package manager, good for beginner, secured

 I recommend to use virtual machine, ***VM***, to install Linux distro.
 Look up youtube on how to install VM and take a pick.
 Ubuntu is the easiest to start with.
 I think most of distros are.
-I haven't tried Arch.
+I haven't tried Arch btw!

 ## Command Line